mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 # FAQ

 ### Wait so you have to already be running code on someone's computer for this to work?
 That's not a big deal at all!
 I mean yeah pretty much you're right.
 It's not that big a deal.
 Nobody panic.
-Everybody stay cool and fresh.
+Everybody stay cool.
 The kinds of people who are stealing people's browser cookies are just gonna have an easier time since there's no more decrypting.

+### Why is this even good then?
+* You don't need to know someone's password to do it (unlike other methods)
+* It's simple ([one command](https://github.com/defaultnamehere/cookie_crimes]) to run)

+I'm pretty sure this is the best way of getting Chrome cookies once you're in someone's computer.
+I'm sure not going to bother with any other method anymore.

 ### Are you going to tell Google about this critical security flaw?
 Nah, they know about it.
 It's a feature of Chrome, after all.
 I even saw them [deciding to add it](https://bugs.chromium.org/p/chromium/issues/detail?id=668932).

+UPDATE: I told 'em about it juuuuuust to be nice.
+> I have to say this is working as intended.
+The remote debugging protocol is meant to provide full access, including cookies, and running Chrome with a flag makes it work.

+> I am surprised cookies can be read from a headful Chrome profile by the headless Chrome.
+We have plans to make profiles inter-operable, but that didn't happen yet.
+Maybe cookies are supported though, I didn't look too close.

+Thanks Google!

-### Isn't it kinda irresponsible to publish this without warning?
+### Isn't it kinda irresponsible to publish this outta nowhere?
 see you in hell i guess

 ### My head hurts a little and I feel tired.